Motion Picture Association film rating system: MPA film ratings

 The MPA film ratings are as follows:

 In 2013, the MPA ratings were visually redesigned, with the rating displayed on a left panel and the name of the rating shown above it.
 A larger panel on the right provides a more detailed description of the film's content and an explanation of the rating level is placed on a horizontal bar at the bottom of the rating.

 Content descriptors

 Film ratings often have accompanying brief descriptions of the specifics behind the film's content and why it received a certain rating.
 They are displayed in trailers, posters, and on the backside of home video releases.
-Film rating content descriptors are exclusively used for films rated from PG to NC-17; they are not used for G-rated films because the content in them is suitable for all audiences even if containing mild objectionable content.
+Film rating content descriptors are used for films rated from PG to NC-17; they are not used for G-rated films, because the content in them is suitable for all audiences, even if it contains mildly-objectionable content.

 Other labels

 If a film has not been submitted for a rating or is an uncut version of a film that was submitted, the labels Not Rated (NR) or Unrated (UR) are often used.
 Uncut/extended versions of films that are labeled "Unrated" also contain warnings saying that the uncut version of the film contains content that differs from the theatrical release and might not be suitable for minors.

 If a film has not yet been assigned a final rating, the label This Film Is Not Yet Rated is used in trailers and television commercials.